Marczeeee/kibit-assignment/README.md

 - SPRING_DATASOURCE_PASSWORD - Password used to connect to the database server
 - SPRING_DATASOURCE_DRIVER-CLASS-NAME - JDBC driver class to be used
 - SPRING_JPA_PROPERTIES_HIBERNATE_DIALECT - Sets the database dialect to be used by Hibernate
+- KAFKA_NOTIFICATION_TOPIC_NAME - Name of the Kafka topic the application uses for payment notifications.
+- SPRING_KAFKA_BOOTSTRAP-SERVERS - Comma-delimited list of host:port pairs of Kafka servers to make connections to.

 By default, the application contains JDBC driver for PostgreSQL databases.